Scientific deep-dive

 GLP-1 Side Effects: A Plain-English Guide to What the Trials Actually Showed

-What the STEP-1 and SURMOUNT-1 Phase 3 trials actually measured for nausea, vomiting, pancreatitis, gallbladder events, thyroid risk, and the so-called 'Ozempic face' — with every percentage cited to its source PMID.
-Includes the counterintuitive finding that semaglutide nausea rates exceeded tirzepatide's in head-to-head comparison.
+What the pivotal Phase 3 trials actually measured for nausea, vomiting, pancreatitis, gallbladder events, and thyroid risk across all four FDA-approved obesity drugs — semaglutide (STEP 1), tirzepatide (SURMOUNT-1), orforglipron/Foundayo (ATTAIN-1), and liraglutide (SCALE) — with every percentage cited to its source PMID, plus one canonical side-by-side incidence table and the counterintuitive finding that semaglutide nausea rates exceeded tirzepatide's.

 The dominant signal: GI side effects from semaglutide (STEP-1)